 The left wing, as seen from the waiting room.

 A United Boeing 757-200 was moving around…

 Now leaving at 1430.

-RAM/A kindly go get your NO WINDOW seat (it was all settled as I told you, that system didn’t update).
+RAM/A kindly go get your NO WINDOW seat.
+Nah, it was all settled as I told you, that system just didn’t update.

 Boarding for the second time.

-Boarding was called again and this time around there was no technical issue, we were pushed back exactly two hours late and made our way to the runway.
+They called boarding again, and this time around there was no technical issue.
+We were pushed back exactly two hours late and made our way to the runway.